Human history: Cradles of civilization

 Speakers of the Bantu languages began expanding across Central, Eastern, and Southern Africa as early as 3000 BCE until 1000 CE.
 Their expansion and encounters with other groups resulted in the displacement of the Pygmy peoples and the Khoisan, and in the spread of mixed farming and ironworking throughout sub-Saharan Africa, laying the foundations for later states.

 The Lapita culture emerged in the Bismarck Archipelago near New Guinea around 1500 BCE and colonized many uninhabited islands of Remote Oceania, reaching as far as Samoa by 700 BCE.

 In the Americas, the Norte Chico culture emerged in Peru around 3100 BCE.
 The Norte Chico built public monumental architecture at the city of Caral, dated 2627–1977 BCE.
-The later Chavín polity is sometimes described as the first Andean state, centered on the religious site at Chavín de Huantar.
+The later Chavín polity is sometimes described as the first Andean state, centered on the religious site at Chavín de Huántar.
 Other important Andean cultures include the Moche, whose ceramics depict many aspects of daily life, and the Nazca, who created animal-shaped designs in the desert called Nazca lines.
 The Olmecs of Mesoamerica developed by about 1200 BCE and are known for the colossal stone heads that they carved from basalt.
 They also devised the Mesoamerican calendar that was used by later cultures such as the Maya and Teotihuacan.
 Societies in North America were primarily egalitarian hunter-gatherers, supplementing their diet with the plants of the Eastern Agricultural Complex.
 They built earthworks such as Watson Brake (4000 BCE) and Poverty Point (3600 BCE), both in Louisiana.